sametweb/react-step-builder/README.md

 ## Prop types of the step components for React / TypeScript

-When developing your step components, you can utilize `StepComponentProps` type definition for your step component props.
+When developing your step components, you can utilize `StepComponentProps` type for your step component props.

 <br/>